The American Trust Building

 1869 photo of 4th of July celebration outside the American Hotel (behind livery sign), in its second incarnation (photo Petlauma Historical Library & Museum)

-The American Hotel was one of Petaluma’s first hotels, established in 1852 by Robert Douglass, Jr. Built by an English contractor named Charles Blackburn (the town’s future undertaker), it’s location was initially regarded as “well up town.”[i]
+The American Hotel was one of Petaluma’s first hotels, established in 1852 by Robert Douglass, Jr., who hired an English contractor named Charles Blackburn (the town’s future undertaker) to build it.
+It’s location was initially regarded as “well up town.”[i]

 As the town grew up around it, it came to be the anchor of central Main Street, where it served as a landmark for more than a century, although not always in the same form.

-In 1868, a fire burned down Blackburn’s original wood-framed building.
-In its place, he constructed a three-story fireproof building of brick.
+In 1868, a fire burned down Douglass’ original wood-framed building constructed by Blackburn.
+In its place, Blackburn constructed a three-story fireproof building of brick.
 Four years later, it’s insides were also consumed by fire.
 Blackburn’s third and final restoration of the hotel opened in 1874.[ii]

 Designed with a simple Gothic front, its three stories offered 100 rooms, a dining hall that seated 80, a well-stocked bar, a billiards room, a barber shop, and sample rooms where “drummers,” or traveling salesmen, could display their wares.
 Free shuttled service was provided to the train station and steamer landing.[iii]